 If we terminate Messrs.
-Stone's or Garrison's employment without cause, or if the officer terminates his employment for good reason, in addition to the accrued compensation described above, he would receive the following termination benefits through the first anniversary of the termination date (provided that if such termination event occurs within 12 months of a change in control of the Company, then such termination benefit period will be extended to 18 months):
+Stone's, Garrison's or Gillis' employment without cause, or if the officer terminates his employment for good reason, in addition to the accrued compensation described above, he would receive the following termination benefits through the first anniversary of the termination date (provided that, for Mr. Stone and Mr. Garrison, if such termination event occurs within 12 months of a change in control of the Company, then such termination benefit period will be extended to 18 months and, for Mr. Gillis, if such termination is due to a change of control of the Company, then the termination benefit under (i) below would be extended to 18 months):

-- (i) continuation of his salary at the rate then in effect; and - (ii) continuation of any executive health and group health plan benefits to the extent authorized by and consistent with 29 U.S.C. § 1161 et seq. (commonly known as "COBRA"), subject to payment of premiums by the Company to the extent that the Company was covering such premiums as of the termination date (if permitted by law without violation of applicable discrimination rules, or, if not, the equivalent after-tax value payable as additional severance at the same time such premiums are otherwise payable); and - (iii) a pro-rata portion of the annual incentive bonus applicable to the fiscal year in which the termination occurs based on the percentage completion of such fiscal year and the degree of attainment of the applicable performance goals as of the termination date, as reasonably determined by the Compensation Committee applying the applicable contract standards and paid at the same time as a bonus would otherwise be payable under the contract; - (iv) acceleration of vesting of the options amended and/or granted under the contract on a pro-rata basis as if the vesting schedule had been monthly rather than annual, advanced to the next month; and
+- (i) continuation of his salary at the rate then in effect; and - (ii) continuation of any executive health and group health plan benefits to the extent authorized by and consistent with 29 U.S.C. § 1161 et seq. (commonly known as "COBRA"), subject to payment of premiums by the Company to the extent that the Company was covering such premiums as of the termination date (if permitted by law without violation of applicable discrimination rules, or, if not, the equivalent after-tax value payable as additional severance at the same time such premiums are otherwise payable); and - (iii) a pro-rata portion of the annual incentive bonus applicable to the fiscal year in which the termination occurs based on the percentage completion of such fiscal year and the degree of attainment of the applicable performance goals as of the termination date, as reasonably determined by the Compensation Committee applying the applicable contract standards and paid at the same time as a bonus would otherwise be payable under the contract;

-(v) acceleration of vesting of PSUs for a pro-rata portion of the target numbers of shares based upon the number of months from date of grant divided by 36.
+- (iv) acceleration of vesting of the options and/or RSUs amended and/or granted under the contract on a prorata basis as if the vesting schedule had been monthly rather than annual, advanced to the next month; and - (v) with respect to Messrs.
+Stone and Garrison only, acceleration of vesting of PSUs for a pro-rata portion of the target numbers of shares based upon the number of months from date of grant divided by 36.